 Load Shedding

-(MR Ch.5 s.10.3.1)
+(MR Ch.5 ss.5.8.1.2, 5.9.1.3 and 10.3.1)

-Purpose – Load shedding is a permissible IESO control action to maintain grid integrity, or to respect safety, equipment, or applicable law constraints.
+Purpose of load shedding – Load shedding is a permissible IESO control action to maintain grid integrity, or to respect safety, equipment, or applicable law constraints.

-Deferring or avoiding load shedding – When a system operating limit is exceeded, load shedding may be avoided or deferred by taking the following steps as required:
+Avoiding or deferring load shedding – When an SOL is exceeded, load shedding may be avoided or deferred by taking the following steps as required:

 Disregard high-risk limits and apply normal limits.

-This step will allow an increase in transfer limits constrained by RAS arming restrictions and other restrictions due to a high risk operating state.
+This step will allow an increase in transfer limits constrained by RAS arming restrictions and other restrictions due to a high-risk operating state.

 Disregard normal limits and apply emergency condition operating limits.